Content is King, but beauty is Queen. Make your blog look better with these five simple steps.

 When I first started blogging, I chose my headline sizes like some people choose their outfits in the morning: it all depended on how I felt that day, which blog I was writing for, and whether Mercury was in retrograde.

 To create headlines correctly, make an outline for your blog post.
-It can be as simple or as complex as you like (you don’t even have to write it down), just include every main and sub point you plan to talk about.
+It can be as simple or as complex as you like, just include every main and sub point you plan to talk about.
 When you’re typing up your article, this is how you’ll set it up:

-- Your blog post’s title (and any subtitles) will be your H1.
+- Your blog post’s title (and subtitle, if you have one) will be your H1.

 - Your main points (your Roman numerals, if you’re using the middle-school version of outlines you learned in English class) will be your H2s.